scikit-build/scikit-ci-addons/README.rst

     :alt: Documentation Status

-scikit-ci-addons is a set of scripts useful to easily install selected software packages as well as helping drive the CI of projects leveraging services like CircleCI, or TravisCI.
+scikit-ci-addons is a set of scripts useful to easily install selected software packages as well as helping drive the CI of projects leveraging CircleCI.

 Originally developed to help install prerequisites for building Python extension, it is now useful to support other type of projects.